 Beyond notification of a breach, organisations must also make efforts to share details concerning the nature of the breach, the amount and type of data compromised, and the measures being taken to address it.
 Failure to comply with any aspect of the legislation could lead to a fine of €20m or 4% of annual turnover, whichever figure is higher.

-With breaches now an operational reality, the GDPR means that it is essential for businesses to be proactive by implementing appropriate measures to detect and investigate attacks in their infancy.
+With breaches an ongoing challenge, the GDPR put the onus on businesses to be proactive by implementing appropriate measures to detect and investigate attacks in their infancy.

-The prospect of complying with the GDPR in less than 4 months may be daunting, but organisations that make demonstrable efforts to improve their data security are likely to be looked upon more favourably by regulators.
+The prospect of complying with the GDPR can be daunting, but organisations that make demonstrable efforts to improve their data security are likely to be looked upon more favourably by regulators.

-Indeed, the GDPR is an ideal opportunity for organisations to get their cyber security in order, while at the same time making the necessary improvements to the way in which they collect, store and handle personal data.
-Redscan offers a range of services to ease the burden of GDPR compliance.
+Indeed, complying with the GDPR can actively help organisations to get their cyber security in order, while at the same time enabling them to make the necessary improvements to the way in which they collect, store and handle personal data.
+Kroll offers a range of services to ease the burden of GDPR compliance.

 A GDPR Data Readiness Assessment is a good starting point for any organisation wanting to understand its level of GDPR preparedness and identify where improvements need to be made.
 Achieving Cyber Essentials certification, a government-endorsed cyber security standard, is recommended to demonstrate good practice.
 So too is commissioning a regular penetration test to identify and help address more complex vulnerabilities pertaining to technology, people and processes.

 An effective way for organisations to increase visibility and improve data protection is to implement a 24/7 network and endpoint monitoring capability.
-ThreatDetect™, Redscan’s award-winning managed detection and response service, combines certified security expertise, leading detection technologies and up-to-the-minute threat intelligence to not only identify and report breaches but also remediate them before they escalate.
+Kroll Responder, Kroll’s award-winning managed detection and response service, combines certified security expertise, leading detection technologies and up-to-the-minute threat intelligence to not only identify and report breaches but also remediate them before they escalate.

 Learn more about our solutions supporting GDPR compliance